Cellnex: IPO

 Cellnex Telecom is the name which the company Abertis Telecom was renamed to prepare for its IPO.
-The company, a subsidiary of the Abertis company, officially changed its name on April 1, 2015, after being approved at the shareholders' meeting that took place on March 23, 2015.
-On April 24, it was made public that the company would debut on the stock market on May 7 of the same year, at a price that would range between 12 and 14 euros per share, estimating a market capitalization between 2.8 and 3.2 billion euros.
+The company, a subsidiary of the Abertis company, officially changed its name on 1 April 2015, after being approved at the shareholders' meeting that took place on 23 March 2015.
+On 24 April it was made public that the company would debut on the stock market on 7 May that year, at a price that would range between 12 and 14 euros per share, estimating a market capitalization between 2.8 and 3.2 billion euros.

 With the IPO of Cellnex Telecom, Abertis fulfilled one of the main objectives of the Strategic Plan 2015–2017, with which it intended to value its telecommunications business and obtain resources to invest in growth and international expansion of its highway division.
-The telecommunications subsidiary of Abertis marked its first crossing at 15.5 euros at the ringing of the bell that took place at 11 a.m. on May 6, 2015, on the Madrid Stock Exchange.
+The telecommunications subsidiary of Abertis marked its first crossing at 15.5 euros at the ringing of the bell that took place at 11 a.m. on 6 May 2015, on the Madrid Stock Exchange.
 The company's shares rose more than 10% in its first session, to 15.41 euros.
 Subsequently, its price fell slightly from those 15.5 euros.
 Cellnex marked an intraday minimum of 15 euros and a maximum of 15,695 euros.

 Joining the IBEX 35

-The IBEX 35 Technical Advisory Committee, after the first ordinary review of the committee on Thursday, June 9, 2016, announced the departure of Sacyr and OHL from the index and its replacement by Cellnex Telecom and Viscofan.
-These changes happened on June 20, 2016.
-The index was adjusted at the close of the session on June 17.
+The IBEX 35 Technical Advisory Committee, after the first ordinary review of the committee on Thursday 9 June 2016, announced the departure of Sacyr and OHL from the index and its replacement by Cellnex Telecom and Viscofan.
+These changes occurred on 20 June 2016.
+The index was adjusted at the close of the session on 17 June.